Does this page look plain and unstyled?

 And, to complement it all: if you find the examples (both of success and failure) in the Techniques document too far fetched, erroneous, or simply outdated, you may wish to write your own examples - maybe evene making them specific to your particular site/template/target audience/etc. Again, this will help disambiguate the tech-agnostic, fluffy guidelines for your own benefit and that of your developers.

-3. Paul Walsh wrote:
+3. So says Paul Walsh

 Patrick - perhaps you could expand on your comment “but it’s closer to the truth than those “AAA compliant Segala/Bobby/Whatever approved” buttons.”?